rberenguel/bestBefore/README.md

 and I assume I'm the only user.

 > [!IMPORTANT]
-> Expiries are not conserved after a browser restart.
-When Chrome restarts, tabs will have _no_ expiry.
-I don't plan on fixing this, because it is hairy (would need to depend on URL, and I don't want that).
-I will later add a note to the tab view page informing of tabs that are "gone" from Chrome.
+> When Chrome gets updated or restarts (and you "restore all tabs"), tab ids are lost.
+Every time
+> you open the tab info page (the "i" link in the extension popup) and once every minute I run
+> a naive reconciliation, that tries to match tabs that had an expiry on them with what is available
+> in storage, by URL.
+On a match, I update the real existing tab with that information (and delete the
+> old entry).
+This _should_ work well enough, but keep it in mind.

 > [!CAUTION]
 > Default expiries also apply to "apps" that are actually skins of Chrome (i.e. they provide
 > access to extensions).
 So, if you see some app strangely close itself check if it has some
-> sort of extensions menu hidden, or whether it shows as a tab in the Tab Information page.
+> sort of extensions menu hidden, or whether it shows as a tab in the `Tab Information` page.

 ---